down-shift/traffic-lights-recognition/README.md

-# Traffic Light Recognition Project for the Autonomous Transport System Track of NTO 2021
+# Traffic Light Recognition Algorithm

 This algorithm could be used to prefict the color of traffic lights.
 It is based on Computer Vision -- no Machine Learning algorithms involved (according to the task).